Building blocks of the flavourful SMEFT RG: SMEFT: the on-shell way

 \subsection{Flavour structure}

 To understand the flavour structure of the amplitudes, it will be advantageous to decompose the Wilson coefficients into their irreducible representations (irreps) under

 This is the flavour symmetry group of the SM gauge and kinetic terms, with the five global $U(1)$s of the full SM Lagrangian factored out (these are trivially conserved by the dimension 6 SMEFT RG).
-This $SU(3)^5$ is preserved by the gauge interactions, and hierarchically broken into smaller subgroups by the Yukawa matrices.
+This $SU(3)^5$ is preserved by the gauge interactions, and hierarchically broken into smaller subgroups by the Yukawa matrices, which we define via the Lagrangian\footnote{N.B.~Our Yukawa matrices are the Hermitian conjugates of those in~\cite{Jenkins:2013wua,Jenkins:2013zja,Alonso:2013hga}.}

 Thus, we can get a better handle on the approximate flavour-space subsystems in the RG in an appropriate basis of $SU(3)^5$ irreps.
 By charging the Wilson coefficients under this flavour group, we will implicitly perform a \emph{fully general spurion analysis}, in which the full SMEFT Lagrangian up to dimension 6 is invariant under $SU(3)^5$.

 Note, however, that we are not restricting the form of the Wilson coefficients, nor reducing the number of parameters, but for two exceptions.
 In the $(4,0)$ block $\op_{Hud}$ and $\op_{LedQ}$ do not take the form of the product of two currents of given particle species, and so we drop them from our treatment.
 The mixing of $\op_{Hud}$ with the rest of the $(4,0)$ block is suppressed by a factor of $Y_u \times Y_d$, the same parametric suppression that isolates $(4,0)$ operators from the $(4,2)$ operators \cite{Cheung:2015aba}.
 The mixing of $\op_{LedQ}$ with the rest of the $(4,0)$ block is even more suppressed, by a factor of $Y_e \times Y_d$.
 Dropping $\op_{Hud}$ and $\op_{LedQ}$ in this manner means we need only consider three classes of Hermitian Wilson coefficients: $c$, $c^p_q$ and $c^{pr}_{qs}$.\footnote{These are Hermitian in the sense that $(c)^* = c$, $(c^p_q)^* = c^q_p$ and $(c^{pr}_{qs})^* = c^{qs}_{pr}$.}